MicrosoftDocs/defender-docs/articles/defender-for-cloud/secrets-scanning-servers.md

 ---
-title: Protecting VM secrets with Microsoft Defender for Cloud
+title: Protect VM secrets with Microsoft Defender for Cloud
 description: Learn how to protect VM secrets with Defender for Server's agentless secrets scanning in Microsoft Defender for Cloud. ms.topic: overview ms.date: 04/16/2024
 ---

-# Protecting VM secrets
+# Protect VM secrets

 Defender for Cloud provides [agentless secrets scanning](secrets-scanning.md) for virtual machines.
 Scanning helps you to quickly detect, prioritizes, and remediate exposed secrets.
 Secrets detection can identify a wide range of secrets types, such as tokens, passwords, keys, or credentials, stored in different types of file on the OS file system.

 Defender for Cloud's agentless secrets scanning for Virtual Machines (VM) locates plaintext secrets that exist in your environment.
 If secrets are detected, Defender for Cloud can assist your security team to prioritize and take actionable remediation steps to minimize the risk of lateral movement, all without affecting your machine's performance.